dernorberto/dernorberto.github.io/README.md

 Fork the repo at will, PR of recipes are very welcome.

+## Notes about gluten-free

+As I am changing to a gluten-free diet, I'll be adding notes to how well these adapt when replacing mainly wheat-based products.

 ## Future ideas

 * display recipes in a diagram (HTML table) like http://www.cookingforengineers.com/recipe/127/Shepherds-Pie-Cottage-Pie/trn